[This is a guest post by my husband Ken 😊]

-Oregon is known for it’s spectacular waterfalls throughout the state, especially those at the Columbia River Gorge and those at the Silver Falls State Park, where you can see 10(!) waterfalls in one hike.
-The Pacific Northwest is also known for it’s beautiful Fall foliage, so Fall is the perfect time to see both waterfalls and Fall foliage.
+Oregon is known for its spectacular waterfalls throughout the state, especially those at the famous Columbia River Gorge.
+But did you know about the Silver Falls State Park, where you can see 10(!) waterfalls in one hike?
+In addition to the waterfalls, this amazing park is also known for its beautiful Fall foliage, so Fall is the perfect time to see both waterfalls and beautiful Fall colors!

 In this post, I’ll share some of my favorite photos from my trip to Silver Falls State Park, my ranking of waterfalls for photography in the Fall, and also some travel and photography tips.
 It really is a beautiful park, especially in the Fall.
 The combination of golden Autumn colors and waterfalls is spectacular!

 Tip – Allow 3 to 4 hours to do the entire 7.2-mile Trail of Ten Falls, longer if you stop for a lot of pictures like we did.
 If you’re short on time, you can easily see the spectacular South Falls waterfall just steps from the trail head next to the South Falls day-use parking area!